By: Tavaga Research

 APs/MMs are large institution players.
 They play a primary role in providing liquidity for secondary sales and in the creation/redemption of the ETF units.
 When new ETF units are required to be created, the AP buys the shares that make up the underlying index and deposits them with the sponsor.
 In turn, the AP collects the ETF units.
 The sponsor can appoint multiple APs for a given ETF.

 Investors could be individuals or institutions that trade in the ETF units.
 The smaller players trade in the secondary market.
 On the other hand, larger players generally trade ETF units in the primary market or through “in-kind” operations.
 Investors may use ETFs for investment, trading, or arbitrage.

 Buying ETF units

-One way to acquire ETF units is purchasing them in the secondary markets.
+One way to acquire ETF units is by purchasing them in the secondary markets.
 Similar to stocks, these can be purchased from other investors who are willing to sell.
 This mode of purchasing is true for all kinds of investors in the ETF.